Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 url: /blog/how-to-deploy-my-app/
 ---

-Hello, I’m Cristi Miloiu and I will show you the process of deploying your app using Genezio, a powerful platform designed to simplify app deployment.
+Hello, I’m Cristi Miloiu and I will show you the process of deploying your app using DeployApps, a powerful platform designed to simplify app deployment.

 Whether you’re working with frameworks like Flask, Django, FastAPI, Next.js, React, Angular, or Vue, this guide provides a step-by-step approach to getting your app live quickly and efficiently.